jaslinakaur/jaslinakaur.github.io/README.md

 # Introduction

+My name is Jaslina K Kochhar, and welcome to my about me page!
+I'm a self-driven, organized and passionate Computer Science student with excellent problem-solving skills, strong attention to detail, and extraordinary communication skills.
+If you are looking for my resume, you can find it here:

 You can use the [editor on GitHub](https://github.com/jaslinakaur/jaslinakaur.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Education

+In the words of Stephen Hawking:

+> Whether you want to uncover the secrets of the universe, or you just want to pursue a career in the 21st century, basic computer programming is an essential skill to learn

 [Favorite Tools](http://tools.com)